huggingface/transformers/docs/source/testing.rst

     @require_multigpu
     def test_integration_foo():

+There is no problem whatsoever with ``@pytest.mark.parametrize`` (but it only works with non-unittests) - can use it in any order.

 This section will be expanded soon once our work in progress on those decorators is finished.

 Inside tests: